RadeonOpenCompute/ROCm_Documentation/Topology/topo3.rst

 | What:		/sys/class/kfd/topology/nodes/0/io_links/0/flags
 | Date:		May 2018
 | KernelVersion:	4.13
-| Description:	Local use flag count used in compute
+| Description:	Local use flags count used in CPU